disposable-email-domains/disposable-email-domains/README.md

 ```
 **Ruby on Rails** contributed by [@MitsunChieh](https://github.com/MitsunChieh)

-In resource model, usually it is `user.rb`
+In the resource model, usually it is `user.rb`:

 ```Ruby
 before_validation :reject_email_blocklist